Overview

 2020

-October 6, 2020 | An official in Amtrak’s FOIA Office wrote and said, “the Board of Directors is not currently meeting, we have no meeting minutes from 2020 to provide you.
+October 6, 2020 | An official in Amtrak’s FOIA Office wrote: “the Board of Directors is not currently meeting, we have no meeting minutes from 2020 to provide you.
 When the Board meets again in person, we will provide them to you.”

-November 16, 2020 | We submitted a FOIA request to Amtrak for a copy of the bylaws for the corporation in an effort to understand how it could be that the board is not meeting via Zoom or teleconference during the covid pandemic.
+November 16, 2020 | We submitted a FOIA request to Amtrak for a copy of the corporation’s bylaws in an effort to understand why the Board was not meeting via Zoom or teleconference during the COVID-19 pandemic.

 2021

-April 19, 2021 | During the Rail Passenger Association’s (RPA) Annual Meeting the Chairman of the Amtrak Board of Directors, Anthony Coscia, answered the following question about the transparency of Amtrak’s Board of Directors:
+April 19, 2021 During the Rail Passengers Association’s (RPA) Annual Meeting, the Chairman of the Amtrak Board of Directors, Anthony Coscia, responded to a question about the transparency of the Amtrak Board of Directors:

 Question asked by Jim Mathews, President of the RPA —